-Critical thinking is particularly important in today’s Internet society and world of information overload.
+Critical thinking is particularly important in today’s Internet society and world of information overload and fake news.
 Authors, journalists, economists, politicians, talk-show hosts and even Hollywood celebrities and famous athletes make controversial and sometimes contradictory statements and express their opinions about social, political, and economic issues.
-It is useful to read their statements and to listen to their opinions.
-However, as educated citizens and critical thinkers, we must question everything.
+It is useful to read their statements and to listen to their opinions, but we must question everything.
 If we don’t, we could end up with laws, regulations, and economic policies that harm our economy and our country.

 Critical Thinking Guidelines

 When evaluating a statement we must

 Study the background of the person making the statement.
 If a union leader provides arguments and statistics to support her/his claim that trade restrictions are beneficial to the American economy and that free trade leads to increased unemployment, we need to consider the source.
 The union leader’s objective is to represent her/his constituency (union workers).
 Therefore, (s)he is biased and will make arguments to support her/his union agenda.
 This doesn’t necessarily mean that the union leader is incorrect.
 However, when a person is biased, we must be prepared to question the validity of the arguments.
 This also doesn’t mean that we should not question statements from people who are not biased.
 We should, of course, evaluate all statements, but in particular from people who have an apparent bias.